Max-infinitely divisible models and inference for spatial extremes: Analysis of Dutch wind gusts

 All models were estimated by maximizing the pairwise likelihood \eqref{pairwise.likelihood}, considering all pairs of locations less than $\delta=100$km apart (i.e., keeping roughly $40\%$ of possible pairs).
-For the most complex max-id model, a single fit took about 30min, 3.5h, 15h, and 4 days for yearly, monthly, weekly and daily maxima, respectively, on a workstation with 20 cores exploited for computing the pairwise likelihood in parallel.
-Table~\ref{tab:resultswinds} reports the results.
+Selected pairs contributing to the pairwise likelihood formula are shown in the graph on the right-hand display of Figure~\ref{fig:area}.
+For the most complex max-id model with infinite exponent measure, a single fit took about 30min, 3.5h, 15h, and 4 days for yearly, monthly, weekly and daily maxima, respectively, on a workstation with 20 cores exploited for computing the pairwise likelihood in parallel.
+Fitting the models with finite exponent measure is much faster since the bivariate Gaussian or Student-$t$ distribution functions do not appear in functions to be integrated over.
+Table~\ref{tab:resultswinds} reports the parameter estimates for all fitted models, as well as the CLIC$^\star$ values (with matrices in \eqref{sandwich} adjusted based on the effective sample size to account for the moderate temporal dependence at the daily scale).